mfornace/nupack-docs-dev/sources/design.md

 #### Saving and loading results to a binary file

-Saving a `Result` as a binary file is simple.
+Saving a `DesignResult` as a binary file is simple.
 Under the hood it just uses the Python's builtin `pickle` module.
 Just specify the file name like the following example:

 ```python
 result.save('design-result.o')